Insurance Terms and Definitions

 In Pennsylvania, it's the Commissioner of Insurance

 Premium (aka Rate): The amount of money that you or your group (e.g. an employer, labor union, etc.) pays to the insurance company to purchase health coverage.
-Most premiums are paid monthly.
-If you have insurance through your employer, the premium is usually deducted from your paycheck.

 Prior Authorization: Before agreeing to pay for a certain service or procedure, an insurance company may require you to get permission in advance—prior authorization—for it.
 Many less expensive, routine services—like a physician’s visit for strep throat—may not require prior authorization.
-An insurer is more likely to demand prior authorization for more expensive, complex and long-term care—like residential eating disorders treatment.
+An insurer is more likely to require prior authorization for more expensive, complex and long-term care—like residential eating disorders treatment.